-- Disseminate results of research and development in MSIs or other appropriate institutions serving underserved communities. - Make data available and accessible to communities that may be interested. - Work with community groups to figure out how results or insights from the work could be useful for community priorities. - Create educational opportunities for schools or other educational institutions in underserved communities where the project team could share their expertise on topics that the communities are interested in. - Sustainability: Consider DEIA leadership engagement, DEIA organizational structure and resources, and DEIA integration.

-Integrate DEIA into strategic planning, mission, and communications; advance accountability through DEIA performance goals.
+- Disseminate results of research and development in MSIs or other appropriate institutions serving underserved communities. - o Make data available and accessible to communities that may be interested. - Work with community groups to figure out how results or insights from the work could be useful for community priorities. - Create educational opportunities for schools or other educational institutions in underserved communities where the project team could share their expertise on topics that the communities are interested in. - Sustainability: Consider DEIA leadership engagement, DEIA organizational structure and resources, and DEIA integration - Integrate DEIA into strategic planning, mission, and communications. - Advance accountability through DEIA performance goals.

-In addition to describing any plans for partnerships with MSI, Minority Business Enterprises, Minority-Owned Businesses, Woman-Owned Businesses, and Veteran-Owned Businesses, the applicant may also demonstrate how the project will support a diverse and inclusive workforce by advancing high wages and reducing income disparities across race and gender lines.
+In addition to describing any plans for partnerships with MSIs, Minority Business Enterprises, minority-, woman-, and Veteran-owned businesses, the applicant may also demonstrate how the project will support a diverse and inclusive workforce by advancing high wages and reducing income disparities across race and gender lines.
 Applicants may describe geographically targeted outreach (e.g., presentations at job fairs) in communities, use of banners and billboards near the proposed project, online advertising, and other plans for making sure people have equitable access to career-path employment.
-This can reference IAW and Justice40 sections as applicable.
+This can reference IAW and Justice40 Initiative sections as applicable.